MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1028.md

 3.5.
 An electronic integrator or some other suitable method of measuring peak areas.

 3.6.
-Microliter syringes - 10 µL syringe and other convenient sizes for making standards.
+Microliter syringes—10 µL syringe and other convenient sizes for making standards.
 10 µL syringe for sample injections.

 3.7.
 Volumetric flasks, 5 mL and other convenient sizes for preparing standards and making dilutions.